cs414-byte-mechanics/cs414-f19-001-ByteMechanics/GameIP.md

 ## registerUser

-This object will primarily be sent by clients when communicating with the server.
+This object will be sent by clients when communicating with the server.
 It will be sent by a client to the server whenever a user is registering to the site.
 The server will take the data in this object and use it to create a new entry with the user's informatino in the database.

 ```javascript
 {